 If you have a large plant that you need to take to our destination and you don’t want to bother yourself with the airlines and the TSA rules there are other options to consider.

-- Ship your plant ahead: there are several shipping coma nap ie that can take care of your plane until you get to your destination, you can either use specialized shipping company with will handle the packaging and the shipping and ensure that your plant get to its destination in good conditions, or you can use a traditional delivery service like FedEx or UPS, these companies offer express deliveries but they will be a bit costly.
+• Ship your plant ahead: there are several shipping companies that can take care of your plane until you get to your destination, you can either use specialized shipping company with will handle the packaging and the shipping and ensure that your plant get to its destination in good conditions, or you can use a traditional delivery service like FedEx or UPS, these companies offer express deliveries but they will be a bit costly.

-It’s always a good idea to check the plant for any pests or diseases before bringing them into your home or garden.
+It’s always a good idea to check the plant for any pests or diseases before bringing it into your home or garden.

 Important

-In case you have a long flight and you want to bring some water you should keep up with the TSA rules about bringing liquids.
+In case you have a long flight and you want to bring some water you should keep up with the TSA rules about bringing liquids through the security checkpoint.

-And If you nicely ask the flight attendant they will happily help you with your plant whether with water or just an extra piece of paper or bag.
+And If you nicely ask a flight attendant she or he will happily help you with your plant whether with water or just an extra piece of paper or bag.

 As long as you reach your destination, put your plant in its original pot and water it.
 If your plant has some side effects from transportation just give it a few days and it will surely recover.